Operations and General Administration

 Users of the Network have a reasonable expectation that their communications are private.
 This privacy is subject to the University’s legal obligation for disclosure and its business requirement to ensure a reliable Network service and to protect its users.

-Information Technology Services (ITS) is responsible for the Network.
+Information and Communications Technology (ICT) is responsible for the Network.